rocky-linux/documentation/docs/books/nvchad/marksman.md

 `:MasonInstall marksman`

 The command will open the *Mason* interface and directly install the required language server.
-Once binary installation completes, you can close the *Mason* screen with the <kbd>q</kbd> key.
+Once binary installation completes, you can close the *Mason* screen with the ++"q"++ key.

 Its installation, however, does not yet involve its integration into the editor.
 Enable this by editing the `custom/configs/lspconfig.lua` file of the *Chadrc Template*.